KVSDURGASURESH/SmartCow/1::docker-compose/README.md

         -   In the `api` directory added the `wsgi` directory as the main function to call the `app` and later pass the gunicorn(WSGI server) command via `entrypoint.sh` to serve the flask application at port `8000`

-    - So now we can build the baceked flask app docker standalone by running docker alone commands
+    - So now we can build the backend flask app docker standalone by running `docker` commands

         ```bash
         $ cd 1::docker-compose/api/docker